DataDog/integrations-core/supervisord/README.md

 chmod=777
 ```

-If supervisor is running as root, make sure `chmod` is set so that non-root users (i.e. dd-agent) can read the socket.
+If Supervisor is running as root, make sure `chmod` is set so that non-root users (i.e. dd-agent) can read the socket.

 ---

-Reload supervisord.
+Reload `supervisord`.

 #### Host